 For example, if you earn $1,000 in royalties from book sales in January, Amazon will send your royalty payments 60 days after the end of that month’s sales.
 So you would receive royalty payments for your January eBook sales on April 1.

-Did you like this article?
+Did you find this article helpful?
 If so, you’ll love these related articles:

 - How to Quit Your Day Job and Be a Full-Time Writer